GabrielaFort/LLMPathReportParser/README.md

 # LLM Path Report Parser

-Prepare pathology reports for the [OncoTree classifier](https://github.com/HuntsmanCancerInstitute/OncoTree/tree/master).
+Prepare pathology reports or molecular testing results for the [OncoTree classifier](https://github.com/HuntsmanCancerInstitute/OncoTree/tree/master).

-This repository converts pathology reports into the JSON input format expected by the OncoTree classifier.
+This repository converts pathology reports or test results into the JSON input format expected by the OncoTree classifier.
 It accepts `.pdf`, `.txt`, and `.docx` inputs.
 A local or cloud-hosted Ollama LLM is utilized to parse the input files.

 **Warning: Do not upload any PHI/PII to cloud-hosted AI models or unapproved systems.
 To run the application using local models, read the instructions below.**